shenghaoyuan/test/README.md

+# verified-riotboot

+A formally verified bootloader for RIOT OS (arm version)

-# Verified functional programming of an IoT operating system's bootloader
+For more information, please referring to the paper "Verified functional programming of an IoT operating system's bootloader"

-This repository contains the version of ARM/riotboot in F* presented in the MEMOCODE2021 submission #.
+This repository contains the version of ARM/riotboot in F* presented in the MEMOCODE2021 submission #29.

 # Organization